 How Does Hepatitis C Spread During Pregnancy?

 Women with risk factors for Hepatitis C must be screened during pregnancy.
-The question that bothers a woman with Hepatitis C is, can Hepatitis C be transmitted to baby?
-Some studies indicate that Hepatitis affects 0.6%–2.4% of all pregnancies with an overall mother-to-infant transmission rate from 8% to 15%.
+If a woman is diagnosed with Hepatitis C, she will want to know if it can be transmitted to the baby.
+As per a report, Hepatitis affects 0.6%–2.4% of all pregnancies with an overall mother-to-infant transmission rate from 8% to 15%.
 Another study states that the transmission rate from mother to infant still remains as low as 1–8 %.

 HCV infection also spreads from using intravenous drugs and tattoos where the needles and paints are not sterilized appropriately.